Cepeen/cepeen.github.io/apppp.md

    Visit our website at tomektomasik.pl, or any website of ours that
     links to this privacy notice

-   Download and use our mobile application(clue notepad),or any other
+   Download and use our mobile application,or any other
     application of ours that links to this privacy notice

    Engage with us in other related ways, including any sales,